cloudraftio/sre-assignment/README.md

   ```
   http://<your-local-url>/counter
   ```
-- Validate the response by accessing the URL multiple times.
-  `curl localhost:8080/counter`

 #### **5. Document the Behaviour**
 - Observe the behavior of the `/counter` endpoint when calling it multiple times.
+  Validate the response by accessing the URL *multiple times*.
+What is the response to each call?
+  `curl localhost:8080/counter`
+  `curl localhost:8080/counter`
+  `curl localhost:8080/counter`
+  `curl localhost:8080/counter`
-- Note any anomalies or inconsistent responses.
+- Note any anomalies or inconsistent or slow responses.
 - Document your debugging process.
-- How do you monitor the application?

 #### **6. Root Cause Analysis**
-- Identify and clearly document the root cause if any issues are found.
+- Identify and document the root cause if any issues are found.
-- Suggest or implement a fix if appropriate.
+- Could you suggest or implement a fix if appropriate?

 ---